himmAllRight/himmAllRight-source/content/post/automated-nativefier-app-builds.md

     url: "http://homeassistant.local:8123"
 ```

 That should be it!
-After that, my playbooks start building and configuring all
+Afterwards, my playbooks could build and configure all
 my nativefier applications automatically!

 ## Conclusion